Skip to main content

 Low Glycemic Index Diet

-A diet focusing on (GI) foods is a well-researched strategy.
+A diet focusing on low glycemic index (GI) foods is a well-researched strategy.
 Low-GI carbohydrates are digested and absorbed more slowly, causing a slower, lower rise in blood glucose and insulin levels.
 A meta-analysis has shown that low-GI diets in women with PCOS significantly reduce HOMA-IR, fasting insulin, and total testosterone levels compared to conventional healthy diets.
 This approach directly moderates the primary driver of hyperandrogenism in many women with the condition.

 Implementing a dietary strategy with a low glycemic load directly mitigates the hyperinsulinemia that drives ovarian androgen excess.